 The Dr. Jane’s HealthyPetNet Foundation takes pride in the hard work of all its

-noblest of rescue enterprises.
-PAL boasts a remarkable success rate of placement
+of rescue enterprises.
+PAL boasts a remarkable success rate of placement – nearly

-– nearly 100% – with the average time a pet is fostered at less than four
+100% – with the average time a pet is fostered at less than four months.
+In the

-months.
-In the true spirit of caring, nurturing and rescue, they work to avoid
+true spirit of caring, nurturing and rescue, they work to avoid euthanasia at all

 This is Bailey, a high-energy two-year-old boxermix.

 A private non-profit, the PAL organization has operated most of its 30 years